 Flavorings and Fruit

-Because the olive oil contributes such a wonderful flavor to this cake, you don’t need to do too much in the flavor department.
-The oil I used has a mild fruity flavor that’s round and buttery with just a hint of citrus, which is why I decided to go with a bit of orange zest for the flavoring.
+Because the olive oil contributes such a wonderful flavor to this cake, you don't need to do too much in the flavor department.
+The oil I used has a mild fruity flavor that's round and buttery with just a hint of citrus, which is why I decided to go with a bit of orange zest for the flavoring.
 Lemon zest, vanilla beans, and cinnamon would all be delightful additions to olive oil cake, and you can add them in with the eggs and sugar.
 A dollop of Meyer Lemon Curd added to a slice of finished cake would add a pop of bright acid and compliment the buttery olive oil.

 Texture of the cake